INL/BlackLab/site/docs/server/rest-api/get.md

-# List of corpora and server information
+# Corpora and server information

+List available corpora and general information about the server environment, such as BlackLab version and whether a user is logged-in.

 **URL** : `/blacklab-server`